-Future minimum lease payments receivable under finance leases, together with the present value of the net minimum lease payments (MLP), are as under:
+Future minimum lease payments receivable under finance leases, together with the present value of the net minimum lease payments are as under:

-Particulars As March 3 at 31, 2019 As at March 31, 2018 Minimum lease payments receivable Present value of MLP receivable Minimum lease payments receivable Present value of MLP receivable Not later than 1 year 0.20 0.20 - - Later than 1 year and not later than 5 years 0.40 0.33 0.40 0.35 Later than 5 years 1.80 0.80 2.00 0.90 Total minimum lease payments receivable 2.40 1.33 2.40 1.25 Less: unearned finance income 1.07 - 1.15 - Present value of minimum lease payments receivable 1.33 1.33 1.25 1.25 Less: allowance for uncollectible lease payments - - - - 1.33 1.33 1.25 1.25 ii) The Company has taken on lease a parcel of land from Gujarat Industrial Development Corporation for a period of 99 years with an option to extend the lease by another 99 years on expiry of lease at a rental that is 100% higher than the current rental.
-The Company has considered that such a lease of land transfers substantially all of the risks and rewards incidental to ownership of land, and has thus accounted for the same as finance lease.
+ii) The Company has taken on lease a parcel of land from Gujarat Industrial Development Corporation for a period of 99 years with an option to extend the lease by another 99 years on expiry of lease at a rental that is 100% higher than the current rental.
+The Company has considered that such a lease of land transfers substantially all of the risks and rewards incidental to ownership of land and has thus accounted for the same as finance lease.